Hello, I’m Laurie

 I’m a BACP‑accredited counsellor and clinical supervisor, offering online therapy to adults across the UK.

 Before retraining as a therapist, I spent almost a decade working in HR, coaching, and leadership development across the private sector and the NHS.
-Over time, a combination of grief, work‑related stress, burnout, and a persistent sense of unhappiness led me to seek therapy for the first time — an experience that proved genuinely transformative.
+Over time, a combination of grief, work‑related stress, burnout, and a persistent sense of unhappiness led me to seek therapy for the first time — an experience that proved transformative.

 What led me to this work

 I initially went to therapy to process the loss of a parent in my early 20s.
 What I found was more than a way to cope with grief.
 I experienced a space where I felt deeply heard, validated, and able to show up as my real self.
-That support gradually rippled into every area of my life.
+That support gradually shaped every area of my life.

 For the first time, I had room to listen to myself and pay attention to my own needs.
 I began to notice how stuck I’d become in patterns of people‑pleasing, perfectionism, poor boundaries, anxiety, and low mood — often alongside unfulfilling work and relationship dynamics.